Your trusted adviser for R&D Tax Credits and R&D Grants

 Step 3 – Jury Interview

-Following review at Step 3, if you receive three unanimous GOs, you will be invited to an interview with a jury panel of 4-6 industry experts, either in-person in Brussels or remotely via video conference.
+If you receive three unanimous GOs at Step 2, you will be invited to an interview with a jury panel of 4-6 industry experts, either in-person in Brussels or remotely via video conference.
+These interviews are organised three times a year.

 The interview lasts 45 minutes, including a 10-minute pitch using the pitch deck from Step 2 and a 35-minute Q&A session.
-Three representatives should be at the interview; employed staff, board members and investors of the applicant company may participate in the interview.
+Three representatives should be at the interview, from your company’s employed staff, board members and investors.

-The GO/NO GO decision is voted on by the jury and is a consensus.
+You can expect your result within 2-3 weeks.
+The decision is voted on by the jury and is a consensus.
 If successful, you’ll be invited to negotiate a grant agreement.
 If unsuccessful, you’ll usually receive a Seal of Excellence, demonstrating that the proposal was considered strong enough to reach the jury stage.
-The Seal of Excellence facilitates funding from other funding sources and access to EIC Business Acceleration Services.
+The Seal of Excellence can help you get funding from other sources and access to EIC Business Acceleration Services.

 • Luminate Medical (€7.5m, Ireland): Luminate Medical is a Galway-based spin-out company from the University of Galway.
 The company's mission is to deliver cancer treatment in patients' homes, including the funded project LILY.
 Their wearable cap uses compression therapy to prevent chemotherapy-induced hair loss.